Edinburgh Festival Fringe: 'Love letter to The Big Yin' to be staged 52 years after Billy Connolly's debut

-Billy Connolly: 'Love letter to The Big Yin' to be staged 52 years after Billy Connolly's debut at Edinburgh Festival Fringe
+Billy Connolly: 'Love letter to The Big Yin' to be staged 52 years after Edinburgh Festival Fringe debut

 It was the event that changed the life of a young Glasgow musician forever – thanks to a parody of the Clyde shipyards he had worked in and a scripted stand-up performance.